jsaelices/rhino-grasshopper/README.md

 # rhino-grasshopper
-Python scripting for creating hull geometries and analyze them
+Python scripting for creating hull geometries and to analyze them